-Exhibit Number Exhibit Title Incorporated by Reference to the Following 10.70 Amendment No. 1 to the Second Amended and Restated Loan and Security Agreement, dated effective as of June 11, 2015, by and among LSB Industries, Inc. its subsidiaries identified on the signature pages thereof, the lenders identified on the signature pages thereof and Wells Fargo Capital Finance, LLC, as the arranger and administrative agent for the Lenders Exhibit 99.1 to the Company's Form 8-K filed June 17, 2015 10.71 Amendment No. 2 to the Second Amended and Restated Loan and Security Agreement, dated as of November 9, 2015, by and among LSB Industries, Inc., its subsidiaries identified on the signature pages thereof, the lenders identified on the signature pages thereof, and Wells Fargo Capital Finance, LLC, as the arranger and administrative agent for the Lenders • • 10.72(a) Security Agreement dated as of August 7, 2013 among LSB Industries, Inc. and the other grantors identified therein in favor of UMB Bank, N.A. as Collateral Agent 10.73(a) Supplement No. 1 to Security Agreement February 12, 2014 among LSB Industries, Inc. and the other grantors identified therein in favor of UMB Bank, N.A., as Collateral Agent 10.74 Note Purchase Agreement, dated November 9, 2015, by and among LSB Industries, Inc., the guarantors party thereto and LSB Funding LLC $$ Exhibit 10.1 to the Company's Form 8-K filed November 16, 2015 10.75 Promissory Note, dated November 9, 2015, by LSB Industries, Inc. Exhibit 10.2 to the Company's Form 8-K filed November 16, 2015 10.76 Joinder to Intercreditor Agreement, dated November 9, 2015, by and among LSB Funding LLC, Wells Fargo Capital Finance, Inc., as ABL Agent, UMB Bank, N.A., as Notes Agent, LSB Industries, Inc. and the guarantors party thereto Exhibit 10.4 to the Company's Form 8-K filed November 16, 2015 10.77 Joinder to Security Agreement, dated November 9, 2015, by and among LSB Funding LLC, UMB Bank, N.A., as Collateral Agent, LSB Industries, Inc. and the guarantors party thereto Exhibit 10.5 to the Company's Form 8-K filed November 16, 2015 10.78 Securities Purchase Agreement by and among LSB Industries, Inc., LSB Funding LLC, and Security Benefit Corporation, dated as of December 4, 2015 Exhibit 10.1 to the Company's Form 8-K filed December 8, 2015 10.79 Warrant to Purchase Common Stock issued by LSB Industries to LSB Funding LLC, dated as of December 4, 2015 Exhibit 10.2 to the Company's Form 8-K filed December 8, 2015 10.80 Board Representation and Standstill Agreement by and between LSB Industries, Inc., LSB Funding LLC, Security Benefit Corporation, Todd Boehly and the Golsen Holders (as defined therein), dated as of December 4, 2015 Exhibit 10.3 to the Company's Form 8-K filed December 8, 2015 10.81 Registration Rights Agreement by and between LSB Industries, Inc. and the Purchaser Named on Schedule A thereto, dated as of December 4, 2015 Exhibit 10.4 to the Company's Form 8-K filed December 8, 2015 12.1(a) Calculation of Ratios of Earnings to Fixed Charges and Combined Fixed Charges and Preferred Stock Dividends 21.1(a) Subsidiaries of the Company 23.1(a) Consent of Independent Registered Public Accounting Firm 23.2(a) Consent of Pinnacle Energy Services, L.L.C.
+Exhibit Number Exhibit Title Incorporated by Reference to the Following 10.70 Amendment No. 1 to the Second Amended and Restated Loan and Security Agreement, dated effective as of June 11, 2015, by and among LSB Industries, Inc. its subsidiaries identified on the signature pages thereof, the lenders identified on the signature pages thereof and Wells Fargo Capital Finance, LLC, as the arranger and administrative agent for the Lenders June 17, 2015 10.71 Amendment No. 2 to the Second Amended and Restated Loan and Security Agreement, dated as of November 9, 2015, by and among LSB Industries, Inc., its subsidiaries identified on the signature pages thereof, the lenders identified on the signature pages thereof, and Wells Fargo Capital Finance, LLC, as the arranger and administrative agent for the Lenders November 16, 2015 10.72(a) Security Agreement dated as of August 7, 2013 among LSB Industries, Inc. and the other grantors identified therein in favor of UMB Bank, N.A. as Collateral Agent 10.73(a) Supplement No. 1 to Security Agreement February 12, 2014 among LSB Industries, Inc. and the other grantors identified therein in favor of UMB Bank, N.A., as Collateral Agent 10.74 Note Purchase Agreement, dated November 9, 2015, by and among LSB Industries, Inc., the guarantors party thereto and LSB Funding LLC 10.75 Promissory Note, dated November 9, 2015, by LSB Industries, Inc. Exhibit 10.2 to the Company's Form 8-K filed November 16, 2015 10.76 Joinder to Intercreditor Agreement, dated November 9, 2015, by and among LSB Funding LLC, Wells Fargo Capital Finance, Inc., as ABL Agent, UMB Bank, N.A., as Notes Agent, LSB Industries, Inc. and the guarantors party thereto November 16, 2015 10.77 Joinder to Security Agreement, dated November 9, 2015, by and among LSB Funding LLC, UMB Bank, N.A., as Collateral Agent, LSB Industries, Inc. and the guarantors party thereto 10.78 Securities Purchase Agreement by and among LSB Industries, Inc., LSB Funding LLC, and Security Benefit Corporation, dated as of December 4, 2015 10.79 Warrant to Purchase Common Stock issued by LSB Industries to LSB Funding LLC, dated as of December 4, 2015 Exhibit 10.2 to the Company's Form 8-K filed December 8, 2015 10.80 Board Representation and Standstill Agreement by and between LSB Industries, Inc., LSB Funding LLC, Security Benefit Corporation, Todd Boehly and the Golsen Holders (as defined therein), dated as of December 4, 2015 December 8, 2015 10.81 Registration Rights Agreement by and between LSB Industries, Inc. and the Purchaser Named on Schedule A thereto, dated as of December 4, 2015 12.1(a) Calculation of Ratios of Earnings to Fixed Charges and Combined Fixed Charges and Preferred Stock Dividends 21.1(a) Subsidiaries of the Company 23.1(a) Consent of Independent Registered Public Accounting Firm 23.2(a) Consent of Pinnacle Energy Services, L.L.C.